kevinvongmany/horiseon-marketing/README.md

 - In-file comments detailing the changes to the refactored code.

 ## Deploy

-The final webpage for this can be accessed here: https://kevinvongmany.github.io/horiseon-marketing/ Users can access the HTML source code through the repo or within a Chromium/Firefox browser by pressing `F12`, `CTRL+SHIFT+I` (Windows) or `CMD+SHIFT+I` (MacOS).
+The final webpage for this can be accessed here: https://kevinvongmany.github.io/horiseon-marketing/.

+Users can access the HTML source code through the repo or within a Chromium/Firefox browser by pressing `F12`, `CTRL+SHIFT+I` (Windows) or `CMD+SHIFT+I` (MacOS).

-## Samples
+## Sample

 Samples of final webpage can be found here:
 ![A sample screenshot of the refactored webpage](docs/sample-screenshot.png)
 ![Another sample screenshot of the refactored webpage](docs/sample-screenshot-2.png)